Anytime Egg, Ham and Cheese Strata Recipe

 Thursday, January 29, 200934 Comments

 The ingredients for this month’s Royal Foodie Joust were chosen by Billy from A Table for Two.
 Billy took pity on us and selected ingredients that would lend themselves to simple preparations.
 After the hustle and bustle of the Holidays, it was much appreciated!
-He decided …
+He decided on mushrooms, cauliflower …

 kiss the cook!